rrhg/rrhg.github.io/python-vs-javascript/array-set-array.md

-When converting from array to set (to remove duplicates) & converting back to array, can we jus use brackets [] ?
+When converting from array to set (to remove duplicates) & converting back to array, can we just use brackets [] or the built in function ?

 No, we need spreading, except when using python list(), which is smarter than javascript new Array()